Vaccinated, recovered or tested negative – who the COVID certificate is for

 The key element of the COVID certificate is the square, electronically readable QR code, which is made up of a number of dots.
 It contains all the personal details mentioned above, can be scanned like a barcode, and the necessary information can therefore be retrieved immediately.
 Thanks to the integrated electronic signature of the Swiss Confederation, the QR code is forgery-proof and its validity can be guaranteed.

 COVID certificate in the dedicated app

-You can store a variety of COVID certificates in the app, such as several negative test results, or the certificates of family members.
+You can store a multiple COVID certificates in the app, for example several negative test results or the certificates of family members.
 You can also check in the app how long the COVID certificate is valid and when it expires in Switzerland.